irfanit93/slidedoom/README.md

 A responsive slide library for webpages
 Dont forget to add Slidedoom.css.
 It is needed inorder to display the slides correctly.
-Visit https://irfanit93.github.io for the implementation
+Visit https://irfanit93.github.io for the implementation Visit https://www.npmjs.com/package/slidedoom for the package details

+Installation:

+npm i slidedoom --save

+Use Slidedoom.min.js for regular websites.

+Use Slidedoom.ang.min.js for Angular2+ .

 Features:
 1. Its Small.
 4kb Javascript and 2Kb CSS.